Jc2k/pytest-docker-tools/README.md

 ## Parallelism

 Integration and smoke tests are often slow, but a lot of time is spent waiting.
 So running tests in parallel is a great way to speed them up. `pytest-docker-tools` avoids creating resource names that could collide.
+It also makes it easy to not care what port your service is bound to.
 This means its a great fit for use with `pytest-xdist`.

 Here is a bare minimum example that just tests creating and destroying 100 instances of a redis fixture that runs under xdist.
 Create a `test_xdist.py` plugin: